Effect of noise characterization on the detection of mHz stochastic gravitational waves: Stochastic Gravitational Wave Background inference

 where

-The Akima splines exhibit, in general, smoother characteristics than the standard cubic B-spline interpolation functions, which often resulted in spurious \gls{psd} estimates for close-by spline knots.
+The Akima splines are considered to be very stable locally, and therefore do not exhibit Gibbs-like ringing or overshoot, in contrast to the standard cubic B-spline interpolation functions, which often resulted in spurious \gls{psd} estimates for close-by spline knots.
 In turn, spurious \gls{psd} curves may cause numerical issues in the likelihood calculation.
 The above are reasonable justifications to move away from the spline functions used originally in~\cite{Baghi:2023qnq}.

 One of the common challenges with shape-agnostic models is the actual number and placement of spline knots along the $x$ axis.
 Depending on the measured data, too many spline knots might result in overfitting issues, while too few might fail to capture the data complexity.
-As already described in previous subsection~\ref{sec:modelselect}, we solve this problem by adopting trans-dimensional sampling techniques, where the number of knots $k$, their positioning in log-frequency space $x = \log f$, and their amplitudes $\log S_{j,k}$ are determined simultaneously from the data.
+As already described in previous subsection~\ref{sec:modelselect}, we solve this problem by adopting trans-dimensional sampling techniques, where the number of knots $k$, their positioning in log-frequency space $x_{j,k} = \log f_{j,k}$, and their amplitudes $\log S_{j,k}$ are determined simultaneously from the data.
 We remind the reader here that the $j$ index corresponds to the spline number for the given model order $k$.